byzeng97/Graduate-School-Projects-Display/README.md

 *Goal*
 To build a program using python language (Note: the user interface is via the console):
 1. Display all student records.
-2. Display students whose last name begins with a certain string (case insensitive)
+2. Display students whose last name begins with a certain string (case insensitive).
-3. Display all records for students whose graduating year is a certain year
+3. Display all records for students whose graduating year is a certain year.
-4. Display a summary report of number and percent of students in each program, for students graduating on/after a certain year
+4. Display a summary report of number and percent of students in each program, for students graduating on/after a certain year.